 Every1ne Hawaiʻi, a grassroots collaborative, pivoted from its initial focus on civic engagement to join Hawaiʻi's rapid response efforts for COVID-19 by procuring 2 million nonmedical, surgical-style masks through existing Hawaiʻi-China business relationships.
 Since hospitals would not accept the free masks due to procurement and regulatory requirements, Every1ne Hawaiʻi decided to give the masks to the public at no cost.
 Within a week of the shipment's arrival, over 1 million masks were distributed statewide.
 Many Omidyar Fellows have made statewide distribution of these masks possible.
 Every1ne Hawaiʻi is deeply grateful for all the hearts and hands that have made this possible.
 We are the collective reminder that aloha is essential.
 Follow us on Facebook or @every1ne_hawaii on Instagram.

-Hawaiʻi Community Foundation, Micah Kāne
+Hawaiʻi Resilience Fund, Micah Kāne